Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/clippy-and-fmt.md

 Next Chapter
 ------------

-Next we're going to cover traits; what they are, how to write them, how to implement them, and some of the more useful traits Rust provides that you should be aware of.
+Next we're going to explain how to add functionality to types, why that's useful and show off some real power moves of the type system.